waqarrathore/kubernetes-guacamole-postgres/README.md

 and you should be presented with the guacamole login screen.
 The default credentials? both username and password set to guacadmin, prudent to create a new admin account and disable that one.

+Troubleshooting.
+The script initially starts up the postres database pod, and injects the guacamole schema into it.
+It waits 20 seconds for the pod to start up before running the schema update on the database Change the slepp length in the indb.sh script if you find that the postgres service is slow to start Will have to find a cleverer way of doing this bit.
+Timers eh??
+Pffft